Weight loss associated with slowing of this decline in lung capacity.

 Analysis of the results showed that changes in weight over the 20 years were associated with the rate at which lung capacity declined.

-Among those with a healthy weight, or who were overweight or obese as young adults, moderate and high weight gain were associated with a speeding up of the decline in lung capacity.
+Among those with a healthy weight, or who were overweight or obese as young adults, moderate and high weight gains were associated with a speeding up of the decline in lung capacity.

 On the other hand, weight loss among those who were obese as young adults over the following 20 years was associated with a slowing in this decline.